griffinjmbur/griffinjmbur.github.io/_posts/2024-06-13-why-learn-code.md

     Information is *everywhere*.
 This is a double-edged sword; the presence of "big data" in some ways corrodes our folkways.
 At the same time, you can make the most of it.
 Your phone, for example, records all kinds of data on your movements, and many of you may use watches or other biometric feedback devices.
 Perhaps you track your macros, map your runs and walks, or track your sleep.
 Perhaps your phone automatically counts your steps without you even *realizing*.
 Now, again, there are some Foucauldian reasons to be very fearful of all of this, but if you can't fully opt out...why not have some fun with it?
 Of course, actually manipulating these data with any facility beyond just what you can do in the app (typically extremely limited) requires programming.

     Here's an example: I got back into running outside during the pandemic and tracked most of my runs.
-I also
+I have

 !["test"](./images/running.png)
 !["test"](/images/running.png)